Define a solid foundation for the digital transformation of the front end of your business.

 The ROI blind spot: Why your marketing feels like a gamble

-The unease isn’t in your head.
-It’s a systemic problem, making linking campaign spend to closed-won revenue nearly impossible.
+The unease isn’t imagined.
+It’s systemic - and it makes linking campaign spend to closed-won revenue nearly impossible.

 64% of manufacturing marketers admit they still can’t track ROI end-to-end.